rmiller715/Cybersecurity-Bootcamp-Project-1/README.md

         name: docker
         state: present
 ```
-- increases the virtual memory on the VM that will run ELK.
+- increases the virtual memory (for the virtual machine we will use to run the ELK server)
 ```bash
   # Use command module
     - name: Increase virtual memory